-Please read the depreciation section on page 19 and then refer to pages 30-32.
+Please read the depreciation section on page 18 and then refer to pages 29-31.
 The rules applying to building sales can be quite complex so you may want to consult your tax agent.

-Bright-line property rule for residential property
+Bright-line test for residential property